 As year-end approaches, here are a few planning tips you may find useful.

-If you were a securityholder in a company that was sold in 2016, you will likely receive a tax form reporting the amount of proceeds that were distributed to you.
-In addition, you may receive additional tax forms related to companies sold prior to 2016 if you received post-closing proceeds from escrow releases or milestone payments.
-These proceeds are typically reported on IRS Form 1099-B, which, if required, must be sent to you by February 15, 2017.
-However, if you were an employee of the company that was sold and your proceeds are required to be treated as compensation, such as distributions resulting from incentive stock options, bonuses, or management incentive/carve-out plans, your proceeds would instead be reported on IRS Form W-2 which must be mailed to you by January 31, 2017.
-If you do not receive the tax reporting documents you expect, please contact us at firstname.lastname@example.org for assistance.
+If you were a securityholder in a company that was sold in 2017, you will likely receive a tax form reporting the amount of proceeds that were distributed to you.
+In addition, you may receive additional tax forms related to companies sold prior to 2017 if you received post-closing proceeds from escrow releases or milestone payments.
+These proceeds are typically reported on IRS Form 1099-B, which, if required, must be sent to you by February 15, 2018.
+However, if you were an employee of the company that was sold and your proceeds are required to be treated as compensation, such as distributions resulting from incentive stock options, bonuses, or management incentive/carve-out plans, your proceeds would instead be reported on IRS Form W-2 which must be mailed to you by January 31, 2018.
+If you a foreign securityholder, you might receive IRS Form 1042-S, which is used to report certain types of proceeds paid to foreign persons including non-resident aliens, foreign partnerships, foreign corporations, foreign estates, and foreign trusts that are subject to income tax withholding.
+Form 1042-S must be mailed to you by March 15, 2018.

 The position that a security is worthless for tax purposes may be strengthened if it is formally sold in an arm’s length transaction for a nominal amount.
 At the request of our clients, SRS Acquiom can formally purchase such securities for $1.
 This option may also allow for a speedier wrap-up of a fund if these are among the remaining assets.